How Much Can You Make After Leaving Ministry? A Former Pastor’s Guide to Marketplace Salaries

 % SAT TAM

 How much you can make is greatly affected by this equation.
-Let’s define each part.
+Here's how we define it in the Interview Accelerator:

 For Coca-Cola, that could be upwards of 6 or 7 billion people!